 But here's where it gets interesting.
 Fish and other Anthropic leaders carefully avoid saying their models definitely aren't conscious.
 That distinction between "alive" and "conscious" isn't semantic hair-splitting - it's a calculated position that keeps the door open to possibilities that would have seemed absurd just a few years ago.

-The timing of this philosophical pivot coincides with Anthropic's push to position Claude as a leader in the increasingly crowded AI assistant market, competing directly with ChatGPT and Gemini.
+The timing of this philosophical pivot coincides with Anthropic's push to position Claude as a leader in the increasingly crowded AI assistant market, competing directly with OpenAI's ChatGPT and Google's Gemini.
 But while competitors focus on capabilities and use cases, Anthropic is staking out territory in the ethics space.